nsundbaum/stopwatch/README.md

 ### Using sample rates
 To limit logging in high throughput scenarios, sample rates can be specified for timers and counters.
 A sample rate of for example 0.1 means that events will be logged with a probability of 0.1.
-In the aggregated metrics, sample rates will used to project the actual metrics as if all events were logged.
+In the aggregated metrics, sample rates will be used to project the actual metrics as if all events were logged.

 ```python
 timer = Timer()